vlaaad/vlaaad.github.io/_posts/2021-12-02-reveal-stickers.md

 # The end

+Now you know how to use Reveal stickers to setup an overlay with live view of your system that is easy to manage.
 Give it a try and tell me what you think!